KOTOR-Community-Portal/mod-builds/content/index.md

 Special thanks also to all of the modders whose work I've been using over the years, and an especial thanks to DarthParametric, Fair Strides, Deltm, A Future Pilot, and Nomuit, who have at various times all been indispensable helping me with testing, bugfixing, and rebuilding mods to support build compatibility!

-Thanks to mattekillert for mocking up the original category and tier images for me, and Amanda from the [Discord](https://discord.gg/kotor) for updating them for me.
+Thanks to /u/mattekillert for mocking up the original category and tier images for me, and Amanda from the [Discord](https://discord.gg/kotor) for updating them for me.